Gesee-y/Cruise.jl/docs/6-Inputs.md

 * Detect input states per frame
 * Use input maps for better abstraction

-In the next section, we’ll explore rendering within the game loop.
+In the next section, we’ll explore rendering within the game loop and how to use `@frame` for visual output.